oztam/dashboards/README.md

 # **OzTAM Dashboard/Portal Guides**

-In this Wiki you will find information on how to use OzTAM's
-- VPM Kibana dashboard for accessing and analysing your Video Player Measurement (VPM) viewing
-- VOZ Reach & Frequency portal for calculating VOZ Reach and Frequency across TAM and BVOD
+In this Wiki you will find information on how to use OzTAM's Video Player Measurement (VPM) visualisation dashboards for accessing and analysing BVOD audience viewing and the VOZ Reach & Frequency dashboard for calculating TV and BVOD campaign reach.

 Follow the below links to get started: